sahar1989/LoginMVC/README.md

 #### Model

-This folder includes user class and entitites class which are links to Database and table
+This folder includes user class and entitites class which are map to Database and table

 #### View